 The Machine Relations Stack positions traditional PR as the input to Layer 1:

 PR practitioners who adopt the MR framework add four new capability layers to their existing strength.
-Those who do not will continue generating placements that AI engines underutilize.
+Those who continue measuring placements and impressions without tracking whether AI engines actually cite those placements will see diminishing returns as more buyer research shifts to AI-mediated channels.

 Who coined Machine Relations?
 Jaxon Parrott, founder and CEO of AuthorityTech, coined Machine Relations in 2024 to name the discipline of earning AI engine citations and recommendations for brands.

-Do you need a PR background to practice Machine Relations?
-PR experience is valuable for Layer 1 (earned authority) but not sufficient for Layers 2-5.
+Do PR professionals need to learn Machine Relations?
+PR experience is valuable for Layer 1 (earned authority) but not sufficient for Layers 2–5.
 MR requires additional expertise in entity optimization, structured data, AI engine behavior, and citation measurement.
-AuthorityTech is the first agency built natively around the full MR stack.
+The core PR skill — earning coverage in authoritative publications — becomes more valuable inside the MR framework, not less, because AI engines systematically prefer earned media as source material.